 MY LIST OF THE 50 BEST THINGS TO DO IN ANDALUSIA

-From diving head first into the well-known cities, over alternative ways to see them, to places you might not even have heard of.
+From diving head first into the well-known cities, over alternative ways to see them, to places you might not even have heard of – this part of Spain has something for everyone.
 Let’s go!

 GO ON A ROAD TRIP.
 ‘Cause you’re not gonna see all the beauty if you count on public transportation.
 Of course there’s buses, but at € 330 for a 6-week car rental including full excess free insurance, I honestly wouldn’t bother.
 (This was off-season).